| This blog is a guest post written byBy Francesco Coacci, Founding Engineer at Monk |

 5. How we deployed it#

-The worker runs on ECS Fargate.
-Two services, one shared Docker image with two entry points selected per service via the container command override.
+The Worker runs on ECS Fargate: two services, one shared Docker image, and two entry points selected per service via the container command override.
 Workers autoscale on CPU.
-Most of the pool is on Fargate Spot with one always-on Fargate task as a floor: Spot is essentially free reliability headroom because Temporal reschedules any activity whose worker was reclaimed mid-run.
+Most of the pool is on Fargate Spot with one always-on Fargate task as a floor.
+Spot is essentially free reliability headroom because Temporal reschedules any Activity whose Worker was reclaimed mid-run.

 6. What changed#